Entekhab

+The Iranian Supreme National Security Council and the Ministry of Islamic Culture and Guidance shut down Entekhab from July to October 2023 over a video post criticizing Iran's foreign deals with China and Russia as failures.
+The video, titled Auction of the Iranian Brand: Why is Iranian Foreign Policy So Weak?, led to the website's confiscation.
+Despite a judge's order to release the site, the government refused to comply for weeks.

 History

 Entekhab was founded by Mohammad Mahdi Faghihi, who was previously the founder of the respected philosophical quarterly, Naghd va Nazar.
 The daily had a moderate stance and its editorials were mostly educated in Qom's seminary, but their new insights on Entekhab shook the political scene in Iran during the late 1990s.

-Khamenei ordered the paper to close down shortly after its start.
+Khamenei ordered the paper to close down shortly after its founding.
 Although it was reopened later, the paper was banned in 2004.

-The paper still operates an online version and it is one of the most popular news websites, with a focus on foreign policy and domestic affairs.
-Entekhab is among the reformist news sites in favour of restoring the ties with the US and enhancing the relationships with China simultaneously.
+The paper still operates an online version and it is one of the most popular news websites in Iran, with a focus on foreign policy and domestic affairs.
+Entekhab is among the reformist news outlets in favour of restoring ties with the US and simultaneously enhancing relationships with China.

 In 2009 presidential election, Entekhab was one of the leading pro-Mousavi news websites, leading to its closure for more than eight months following the massive protests occurring over the disputed results of the race.